byYvette Marquezon December 21, 2020 (updated January 30, 2021)

 Warm and tart, filled with sugar and spice and everything nice, this Ponche Navideño is sure to be a crowd pleaser.
 Add a nip of brandy or tequila to make this a very merry way to celebrate this Christmas.

-This recipe is published in Latin Twist, and it is delicioso!
+This Mexican punch recipe is published in Latin Twist, and it is delicioso!

 Ponche Navideño, which is also sometimes known as Ponche Mexicano, is a traditional Mexican fruit beverage.
 Ponche, which means punch, is essentially a warm fruit punch.

-It was exciting to learn about some of the unique ingredients that are commonly used in a traditional ponche.
-While it is likely that you’ll need to make a special trip to your local supermercado to find the ingredients needed to make this yummy Christmas drink, I promise it’s worth the extra effort!
+While it is likely that you’ll need to make a special trip to your local supermercado to find the ingredients needed to make this yummy Christmas ponche Navideño, I promise it’s worth the extra effort!

 This Ponche Navideño is actually quite simple to make once you have found the necessary ingredients.